Collingdale, Pennsylvania

-Collingdale is a borough in Delaware County, Pennsylvania.
-The population was 8,908, at the 2020 census.
+Collingdale is a borough in Delaware County, Pennsylvania, United States.
+The population was 8,908 at the 2020 census.

 Local governance

+The Borough of Collingdale follows a council-manager form of governance.

+The Borough Council is composed of seven at-large council members, which are elected during PA municipal elections.
+The voters elect three or four members of council each municipal election, each for a term 4 years.
+Every two years the council reorganizes, with the members electing the officers of the board, president and vice-president.

-Donna Matteo-Spadea is the current mayor of Collingdale.
+Donna Matteo-Spadea is the current mayor of Collingdale, and oversees certain aspects of the Collingdale Police Department's operations (as defined by the Pennsylvania Consolidated Statutes).

 Frank Kelly served twelve consecutive four-year terms as Mayor of Collingdale until his passing in November 2018.
 He served over 47 consecutive years as Mayor of Collingdale.
-This was the longest consecutive mayoral term in the history of Pennsylvania.
-The Borough Council appointed Joseph Ciavarelli to fill the vacancy in the office of Mayor after Kelly's death.
+The borough council appointed Joseph Ciavarelli to fill the vacancy in the office of Mayor after Kelly's death.
 Ciavarelli lost the 2019 special mayoral election to the last mayor, Felecia Coffee.
 Making history, Felecia Coffee was the first African-American, the first female, and the first Democrat to ever be elected as mayor in the borough.
-Coffee was mayor for just months before the worldwide pandemic of COVID-19 shut the world down.
+Coffee was mayor for just months before the city shut down across Philadelphia area amidst COVID-19 pandemic.
 In a close race, Coffee lost the 2021 election to the current mayor, Donna Matteo-Spadea.

+The borough manager, appointed by council, is the chief administrative officer of municipal services.